Power-Expected-Posterior Priors for Generalized Linear Models: PEP Priors for Generalized Linear Models

 \end{definition} The conditions for the existence of the diffuse-reference PEP prior, for each model $M_{\vg}$, are similar to (\ref{CRPEP_conditions}), i.e.

 Again the definition of the diffuse-reference PEP prior as an expectation of $\pi_{\vg}^{\N}( \betab | \by^*, \delta )$ with respect to $m_0^{\Z}$ is slightly abusive under improper baseline prior setups.
 The normalization of $m_0^{\N}(\by^*|\delta)$ is adopted in order to retain the ``expected-posterior'' interpretation under proper baseline prior setups.
-The induced normalizing constant ${\cal C}_0 = \int m_0^{\N}(\by^*|\delta) \mathrm{d}\by^*$ exists under any proper baseline prior setup and has no effect on the posterior variable selection measures since it is common in all models under consideration.
+The induced normalizing constant

+exists under any proper baseline prior setup and has no effect on the posterior variable selection measures since it is common in all models under consideration.
 Additionally, impropriety of the baseline priors causes no indeterminacy of the resulting Bayes factors, since $\pi_{\vg}^{\DR}(\betab|\delta)$ depends only on ${\cal C}_0$ which is common across all models.
+Note that the corresponding normalization is not needed for the CR-PEP since it will be equal to the normalizing constant of the prior and therefore equal to one for proper prior distributions.
 Finally, the diffuse-reference PEP prior for the parameter of the null model is no longer equal to the baseline prior, since

-Definition 1 is a special case of Definition 2 since $m_{0}^{\N}(\by^*)$ is a special case of $m_{0}^{\N}(\by^*|\delta)$ with $\delta=1$.
+Definition \ref{def1} is a special case of Definition \ref{def2} since $m_{0}^{\N}(\by^*)$ is a special case of $m_{0}^{\N}(\by^*|\delta)$ with $\delta=1$.
 Because the likelihood in \eqref{m0_ystar} is not scaled down, it provides more information from the imaginary data resulting in a more concentrated (in relation to the alternative approach) predictive distribution.
 For this reason, this version is named \textit{concentrated-reference} PEP (CR-PEP).
-The CR-PEP prior is also given by
+The CR-PEP prior \eqref{predictiveCR} is also given by

-In Definition 2 the likelihood involved in $m_{0}^{\N}(\by^*|\delta)$ in \eqref{predictiveDR} is raised to the power of $\invd$ and, therefore, the information incorporated in the prior predictive distribution becomes equal to $n^*/\delta$ points leading to a distribution which becomes increasingly diffuse as $\delta$ grows.
+In Definition \ref{def2} the likelihood involved in $m_{0}^{\N}(\by^*|\delta)$ in \eqref{predictiveDR} is raised to the power of $\invd$ and, therefore, the information incorporated in the prior predictive distribution becomes equal to $n^*/\delta$ points leading to a distribution which becomes increasingly diffuse as $\delta$ grows.
 Thus, this prior is coined \textit{diffuse-reference} PEP (DR-PEP).
 Specifically, we have that

+In the normal regression case, the DR-PEP prior proposed here coincides with the conditional prior formulation of \cite{Fouskakis_Ntzoufras_2016_jcgs}, namely the PCEP prior.
+Assuming a Zellner's $g$-prior as baseline prior for $\betab$ with dispersion parameter $g=g_0$ and a reference baseline prior for the variance parameter $\pi(\sigma^2)\propto \sigma^{-2}$, then the DR-PEP is given by